 - Automatic credit to post office savings account-The interest will be directly payable to your post office savings account.
-In case of MIS accounts standing at CBS Post offices, monthly interest can be credited into savings account standing at any CBS Post offices.
-If you not claim the interest rate, then such earned interest will not carry any further interest accumulation.
+In the case of MIS accounts standing at CBS Post offices, monthly interest can be credited into savings accounts standing at any CBS Post office.
+If you do not claim the interest rate, then such earned interest will not carry any further interest accumulation.

-- Application for withdrawal-The depositor will submit the application for interest withdrawal every month.
+- Application for withdrawal-The depositor will apply for interest withdrawal every month.
 He will receive the interest either in cash or cheque as per the wish of the depositor.

-- Through post dated cheques-The validity of such cheques will be for 3 months after the date of such cheque.
+- Through the post-dated cheques-The validity of such cheques will be for 3 months after the date of the such cheque.
 This facility can be availed only if the cheque amount is more than Rs.100.
-In the event of loss of cheques by the payee, duplicate cheques will be issued only after the payee has signed an indemnity bond and the reconciliation period (validity period of the cheque plus one month reconciliation time) has elapsed.
-In the event of preclosure of account, then account depositor must return the unused cheques along with a penalty of Rs.4 per each such cheques.
-In the event of a death of a depositor, nominee or legal heir will have to return such unused cheque but they no need to pay any penalty on this.
-At the end of 5th year, account holder receives the amount through cheque only.
+In the event of the loss of cheques by the payee, duplicate cheques will be issued only after the payee has signed an indemnity bond and the reconciliation period (validity period of the cheque plus one month reconciliation time) has elapsed.
+In the event of preclosure of the account, then the account depositor must return the unused cheques along with a penalty of Rs.4 per each such cheque.
+In the event of a death of a depositor, the nominee or legal heir will have to return such unused cheques but they do no need to pay any penalty for this.
+At the end of 5th year, the account holder receives the amount through cheque only.

-If the interest payout due date is on Sunday or postal holiday, then the interest will be credited on immediate preceeding working day.
+If the interest payout due date is on Sunday or a postal holiday, then the interest will be credited on the immediate preceding working day.

-Let us say you opened the account on 31st July, 2016.
-Then every month interest will be payable on 31st.
+Let us say you opened the account on 31st July 2016.
+Then every month interest will be payable on the 31st.
 However, few months will not have this date.
-In such a situation, the interest will be payable on last day of that month.
-Means on 30th of that particular month where there is no 31st day and in case of February it is either on 28th or 29th of February.
+In such a situation, the interest will be payable on the last day of that month.
+This means on the 30th of that particular month where there is no 31st day and in the case of February it is either on the 28th or 29th of February.

 # Whether premature withdrawal available?

 Yes, but only after a year.
-If you withdraw after a year but before 3 years, then they deduct 2% on your invested amount.
-If you withdraw after 3 years but before the completion of 5 years, then they deduct 1% from your invested amount as penalty.
+If you withdraw after a year but before 3 years, then they deduct 2% from your invested amount.
+If you withdraw after 3 years but before the completion of 5 years, then they deduct 1% from your invested amount as a penalty.